 What Is a Threshing Floor?

-A threshing floor is an open, flat area, typically located outside the village, where harvested grain is separated from its husk or chaff.
-The grain would be laid out on the floor, and animals would often walk over it to loosen the grain from its outer covering.
-Alternatively, the grain would be beaten or crushed with tools like a threshing sled.
-Once the grain was loosened, it would be tossed into the air, allowing the wind to blow away the lighter chaff, leaving only the valuable grain behind.
+A threshing floor is a flat, open space where harvested grain is separated from its outer husk, or chaff.
+Animals might walk over the grain, or it could be beaten to loosen the seeds.
+Then the grain is tossed into the air, allowing the wind to blow away the light chaff, leaving only the valuable grain behind.

 The Threshing Floor as a Symbol of Separation